Click filter to remove

 Extent: circa 512 cards, and 2 notebooks

 Description: The Apache materials in the ACLS collection consist of 3 items.
 Two are found in the "Apache" section of the finding aid.
-These are an "Apache (Chiricahua, Lipan, and Jicarilla) morphological lexicon" by an unidentified author (possibly Harry Hoijer), with arranged in tables, with conjugations of all prefixes (aspectual and pronominal) and combinations thereof; and a "San Carlos Apache Lexical File" compiled by Goddard.
-In the "Athapaskan" section of the finding aid, see "Field notes in California Athabascan languages," which contains 2 notebooks of Kiowa Apache materials (including text, discussion of warfare; list of specimens and cost.)
+These are an "Apache (Chiricahua, Lipan, and Jicarilla) morphological lexicon" (item Na31.1) by an unidentified author (possibly Harry Hoijer), with arranged in tables, with conjugations of all prefixes (aspectual and pronominal) and combinations thereof; and a "San Carlos Apache Lexical File" (item Na31.4) compiled by Goddard.
+In the "Athapaskan" section of the finding aid, see "Field notes in California Athabascan languages" (item Na.2) which contains 2 notebooks of Kiowa Apache materials (including text, discussion of warfare, list of specimens and cost).

 Collection: ACLS Collection (American Council of Learned Societies Committee on Native American Languages, American Philosophical Society) (Mss.497.3.B63c)